LinuxChristian/dotfiles/README.md

 # dotfiles

-Nice programs
+Nice addons not possible to install with this script
-Pentadactyl - firefox extension
+* Vimoperator - firefox extension
-Inconsolata font